rabb1tl0ka/notifspeaker/readme.md

    git clone https://github.com/rabb1tl0ka/notifspeaker.git
    ```

-3. Navigate to the cloned directory:
+3. Navigate to the cloned directory and install the apt requirements:

    ```
    cd notifspeaker
+   ./install-apt-requirements.sh
    ```

 4. Install the required Python dependencies:

    ```
-   pip install -r requirements.txt
+   ./install-requirements.sh
    ```
+   NOTE> make sure you were able to create a virtual environment.

 5. Create a config.ini file